Conduct in the Colby College Libraries

 How long can I take out a laptop or laptop charger for?

 - Both laptops and laptop chargers can be borrowed, but most may not be reserved in advance.
-If available, you may borrow them for four hours.
-Miller offers a limited number of laptops that can be borrowed for three days and can be reserved through CBBcat.
+If available, you may borrow them for 24 hours.
+Miller offers a limited number of laptops that can be borrowed for 24 hours and can be reserved through CBBcat.

 Where do I save my data?